borconi/hassio-repository2/README.md

+# Second instance
+Nothing changed, just configured to run from a secondary directory, so we can run 2 instances when we want to use multiple inverters.

 # Hassio add-on Repository
 This repository contains Hass.io add-ons.
 All add-ons in this repository are tested on Hass.io, Home Assistant Core installation is not supported.